achhibbane/FutureWorkAssets/FutureWorkAssets.md

 ## About Me/Background

-My name is Adam Chhibbane, I am 31 years, a California native.
+My name is Adam Chhibbane, I am 31 years, and a California native.
 My educational background is in the humanities (UCB, BA in Classical Languages), and my professional background is in hospitality, namely working as a Sommelier in fine dining --and therefore, a complete novice to programmming and finance.

 ### Career Goals